New Victory Theater: Off-Broadway use and renovation

 The Victory began offering plays by non-profit companies in the early 1990s, although it was still dilapidated.
-The Victory staged its play at the theater in six decades, the En Garde Arts company's production of the play Crowbar, in early 1990; the audience sat on the stage and the performers ran around the auditorium.
+The Victory staged its first legitimate play in six decades, the En Garde Arts company's production of the play Crowbar, in early 1990; the audience sat on the stage and the performers ran around the auditorium.
 Later that year, the Actors' Equity Association said that the Victory could host the off-off-Broadway show Stealing Souls (Bring Your Camera), marking the first time that Actors' Equity had approved an off-off-Broadway show at a Broadway-sized theater.
 The Theatre for a New Audience staged Shakespeare's Romeo and Juliet at the theater in January 1991.
 That September, André Gregory relocated his rehearsals of the play Uncle Vanya to the Victory; he relocated the rehearsals to the New Amsterdam Theatre in 1992.
 Organizations such as the National Music Theatre Network used the Victory for workshops and stage readings.
 The theater was also used as a filming location, including for the film Manhattan Murder Mystery, a video by the band The Black Crowes, and a video for Sophie B. Hawkins's song "Damn I Wish I Was Your Lover".